-Daniel 5:5-6 In the same hour came forth fingers of a man's hand, and wrote over against the candlestick upon the plaster of the wall of the king's palace: and the king saw the part of the hand that wrote.
-Then the king's countenance was changed, and his thoughts troubled him, so that the joints of his loins were loosed, and his knees smote one against another.
+Daniel 5:5-6 In the same hour the fingers of a man's hand appeared and wrote opposite the lampstand on the plaster of the wall of the king's palace; and the king saw the part of the hand that wrote.
+Then the king's countenance changed, and his thoughts troubled him, so that the joints of his loins were loosened, and his knees knocked against each other.

-The last three or four years I've begun the Feast of Tabernacles with this Scripture in order to impress upon our minds right from the very start of the Feast that progress in the fulfillment of prophecies is continuing unabated.
+The last three or four years I have begun the Feast of Tabernacles with this scripture in order to impress upon our minds right from the very start of the Feast that progress in the fulfillment of prophecies is continuing unabated.
 They may not be moving any near as rapidly as we would like, but believe me, to the all-wise and all-powerful Sovereign God in charge, things are moving exactly as He wills.
-They're not too fast for Him.
+They are not too fast for Him.
 If they need to go faster, He gives them a little shove.

-We get impatient with Him and think they're not moving fast enough.
+We get impatient with Him and think they are not moving fast enough.
 We'd like all this to wrap up tomorrow.
 "Let's flee.
 Let's get into a place of safety.
 Let's hug one another, and everything will be all right."
-Unfortunately for us and our desires, and God's desires, He's willed something else.
+Unfortunately for us and our desires, and God's desires, He has willed something else.

 The context of Daniel 5 took place in a very tumultuous period of time.
-I'll give you just a little bit of a rundown.
+I will give you just a little bit of a rundown.
 Nebuchadnezzar reigned for 43 years.
-As far as Babylon itself was concerned-the home area-they had it pretty good.
+As far as Babylon itself—the home area—was concerned they had it pretty good.
 It was the "golden time" for the Babylonian era during that period of time when Nebuchadnezzar was running the ship there.